shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-shops/index.md

 * **http://my-shop-url/api/shops/id**

-Simply replace 'id' with the specific identifier.
+Replace the `id` with the specific shop id.

 ## Examples